 This form of gum disease occurs in an otherwise clinically healthy individual.
 It is characterized by rapid loss of gum attachment, chronic bone destruction, and familial aggregation.

 This form of periodontal disease most often occurs in individuals suffering from systemic conditions such as HIV, immunosuppression, and malnutrition.
 Necrosis (tissue death) occurs in the periodontal ligament, alveolar bone, and gingival tissues.

 Periodontitis caused by systemic disease

 This form of gum disease often begins at an early age.
-Medical condition such as respiratory disease, diabetes and heart disease are common cofactors.
+Medical conditions such as respiratory disease, diabetes, and heart disease are common cofactors.

 What Happens If Gum Disease Is Left Untreated?

 Periodontal disease is a progressive condition that eventually leads to the destruction of the connective tissue and jawbone.
 If left untreated, it can cause shifting teeth, loose teeth, and eventually tooth loss.

 Periodontal disease is the leading cause of tooth loss among adults in the developed world and should always be promptly treated.

 How Is Gum Disease Treated?

 Periodontal treatment methods depend upon the type and severity of the disease.
 Your periodontist and dental hygienist will evaluate for periodontal surgeries and recommend the appropriate treatment.